pepaslabs/GlitchyTable/README.md

 [![gif 1](http://zippy.gfycat.com/ImpassionedBoilingCoyote.gif)](http://gfycat.com/ImpassionedBoilingCoyote)

 (Note: It is difficult to demonstrate the problem in the above in-line gif due to its low framerate.
-Please click the gif or follow the [video link](http://gfycat.com/ImpassionedBoilingCoyote) to see an HTML5 video, full framerate demonstration of the problem).
+Please click the gif or follow the [video link](http://gfycat.com/ImpassionedBoilingCoyote) to see a full framerate HTML5 video demonstration of the problem.)

 ## Populating `UITableViewCell` Asynchronously